On this page:

 Like seq, but also checks that the instructions form a program.

-This function is useful to do some early error checking over whole programs and can help avoid confusing NASM errors.
+This function is useful to do some early error checking over whole programs and can help avoid confusing assembler errors.
 Unlike seq it should be called at the outermost level of a function that produces a86 code and not nested.

 Examples